Rel-incode/CristianaSantos/index.md

 I am [Lecturer and researcher](https://www.uu.nl/staff/CTeixeiraSantos) at the School of Law, Utrecht University, working on **Law and Technology**.
-I also collaborate with [Nataliia Bielova](http://www-sop.inria.fr/members/Nataliia.Bielova/) and [Cédric Lauradoux](https://planete.inrialpes.fr/~lauradou/) from [PRIVATICS Team](https://team.inria.fr/privatics/) at [Inria](https://www.inria.fr/en) on **legal and technical requirements for consent banners, dark patterns, and data subject rights**, and I love to discover new insights from case studies we approach which have a social impact in our daily lives!
+I collaborate with computer scientists and designers on the topics of **legal and technical requirements for consent, dark patterns, and data subject rights**, and I love to discover new insights from case studies we approach which have a social impact in our daily lives!
 Previously, I was a lawyer and worked as legal adviser and lecturer at the [Portuguese Consumer Protection Organization-DECO](https://www.deco.proteste.pt/).

 ### Research Profile
 The goal of my research is to make legal information structured and actionable for **legal compliance**, for models and tools.
 I extract legal requirements from legal sources.
 With this domain knowledge, I collaborate with computer scientists to both identify the technical requirements for a concrete technology, and to build ontologies.  **I am passionate about privacy and consumer protection and motivated to inform legal decision-makers on gaps between law & tech through ground analytical-based research**.

 ### Recent News

+- **Dec 2020** Happy to share our feedback with [Nataliia Bielova] (http://www-sop.inria.fr/members/Nataliia.Bielova/) on the Public Consultation of the Italian DPA @garanteprivacy on the ["Guidelines on the use of cookies and other tracking tools"](https://hal.inria.fr/view/index/docid/3079482).
+We discuss #dark patterns #scrolling #cookiewall #fingerprinting #standardization of consent

+- **Dec 2020** Our paper on [Dark Patterns and Consent](https://arxiv.org/abs/2009.10194) was accepted at the [HCI/2021](https://chi2021.acm.org/).
+It is a truly interdisciplinary paper where Design, Human Computer Intercation (HCI), Computer Science and Law meet!

 - **Outb 2020** Our paper **Events Matter: Extraction of Events from Court Decisions** has been accepted for publication at [Jurix 2020](https://jurix2020.law.muni.cz/).
 We e𝐱𝐭𝐫𝐚𝐜𝐭ed 𝐫𝐞𝐥𝐞𝐯𝐚𝐧𝐭 𝐞𝐯𝐞𝐧𝐭𝐬 𝐟𝐫𝐨𝐦 𝐜𝐚𝐬𝐞-𝐥𝐚𝐰 𝐭𝐨 𝐠𝐢𝐯𝐞 𝐚𝐜𝐜𝐞𝐬𝐬 𝐭𝐨 𝐥𝐞𝐠𝐚𝐥 𝐤𝐧𝐨𝐰𝐥𝐞𝐝𝐠𝐞, using an online timeline generation service.
 It took one year long, but we made it, thanks to the great efforts of Erwin Filtz and Maria Navas!